German Freedom Party: History

 Freedom was founded in October 2010 by René Stadtkewitz in the wake of the immigration debate spurred by the then-member of the Executive Board of the Deutsche Bundesbank Thilo Sarrazin.
 The Berlin city parliamentarian Stadtkewitz was expelled from the Christian Democratic Union in 2010 after inviting Dutch politician Geert Wilders of the Party for Freedom to hold a speech in Berlin.
 A number of other politicians who left their respective parties joined Stadtkewitz, while prominent Islam and immigration critic Thilo Sarrazin refused participation in the new party, but fought to stay in his Social Democratic Party and stated that the immigration and integration issues had to be discussed inside the major parties.
 In June 2011, the party expanded, founding state associations in ten German states.

 The 2011 Berlin state election was the first election the party participated in.
 Freedom won 1.0% of the popular vote.

-In 2016, the party stated that its objectives had largely been adopted by the Alternative for Germany (AfD) party and was subsequently dissolved by its members.
+The party was dissolved in 2016, with its members saying that many of its aims had been assumed by the Alternative for Germany (AfD) party.
 Some former Freitheit politicians switched to AfD, like the AfD-MP (as of 2025) of Brandeburg state parliament Lena Kotré.